dlhamilton/route-me/README.md

 #### Option 4 - Delete Node
 This will remove a node from the graph and all its connections, It will ask for the name of the node to remove.
 #### Option 5 - Save Graph
-This will save the graph to a google sheets file.
+This will save the graph to a Google sheets file.
 #### Option 6 - Show Graph Details
 This will show the name of the graph, the name of the nodes and all the connections in the graph matrix.
 #### Option 7 - Fill With Sample Data